Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

         * Closed usability loopholes on Entropy, Chaos, Hallowed Redeemer +5 and Sword of Arvoreen +5
-        * Upgraded Corthala Family Armor now displays Mind Shield icon Version 34 (updated by CamDawg):
+        * Upgraded Corthala Family Armor now displays Mind Shield icon Version 34 - September 15, 2006 (updated by CamDawg):
         * Fixed broken index for c2staf01.itm.
 On OS X, a bad index causes BG2 to crash to desktop.
 Additionally, the indexing error can cause other mod installations (i.e. Quest Pack) to fail.
-Version 35 (updated by CamDawg):
+Version 35 - January 28, 2007 (updated by CamDawg):
         * Added Korean translation, courtesy of web2air.
-Version 36:
+Version 36
         * Updated Spanish translation.
 Immortality and her gang etc.
-Version 37:
+Version 37
         * Ditto.
-Version 38:  (updated by Lollorian)
+Version 38 - August 12, 2010 (updated by Lollorian)
         * IU can now also use standard BGII-ToB upgrading methods as separate components (translations by:
          - Ancalagon el Negro (Spanish)